bohlinger/ARCMFC/README.md

 This package contains scripts that define the workflow for ARCMFC related tasks.
 Those tasks comprise:
 1. Downloading Sentinel-3A (s3a) level-3 satellite altimetry data
+2. Retrieve in-situ data and write to netCDF4 file
+3. Collocation of s3a footprints with the ARCMFC wave model.
-2. Collocation of s3a footprints and in-situ platform based observations with the ARCMFC 3km wave model.
+4. Collocation of in-situ observations with the ARCMFC wave model.
-3. Writing the collocated time series to netCDF4 files
+5. Writing the collocated time series to netCDF4 files
-4. Reading from files from 3. and writing to monthly netCDF4 ARCMFC report files
+6. Reading from files from 3. and writing to monthly netCDF4 ARCMFC report files
-5. Reading from files from 3. and compute validation files
+7. Reading from files from 3. and compute validation files
-6. Based on files from 3. and 5. make validation figures and update webpage
+8. Based on files from 3. and 5. make validation figures and update webpage

 ## Used data
 The satellite data is obtained from http://marine.copernicus.eu/services-portfolio/access-to-products/?option=com_csw&view=details&product_id=WAVE_GLO_WAV_L3_SWH_NRT_OBSERVATIONS_014_001.
 In-situ data is obtained at offshore platforms and retrieved from internally stored .d22-files.
-Model data is retrieved from MET Norway's thredds server.
+ARCMFC Model data is retrieved from the publicly accessable MET Norway's thredds server but can also be obtained via Copernicus.

 ## Used software
 The scripts build on the "wavy" software which is openly available at github.